-- Auditors' report the conclusion of our audit is set out in our draft auditors' report as attached - Management representation letter -In accordance with professional standards, copies of the management representation letter are provided to Council.
-The management representation letter is attached.
+- Auditors' report the conclusion of our audit is set out in our draft auditors' report. - Management representation letter In accordance with professional standards, copies of the management representation letter are provided to the Audit Committee.

 Appendix 2: Audit Quality and Risk Management